zanedr/number-guesser/README.md

 The guess button will inform you whether the number you chose was too high, too low, or just right.
 If your guess was outside of the simple rules Number Guesser© laid out, an alert box will bluntly inform you of such.
-Number guessing is serious business and we don't sugar coat this shit.
+Number guessing is serious business and we don't sugar coat the truth.

 Upon a correct guess, Number Guesser© will congratulate you, and kick the difficulty up by widening the range of numbers.
 Expert users can use the Minimum and Maximum